mozzarelli3/js-to-ts/README.md

 Everything you need to touch is found in the script.js file, you needn't change any other file.

-An example of the TypeScript answers can be found in the folder "typescript answers".
+An example of the TypeScript answers can be found in the "solution" folder.

 If you get stuck, please feel free to refer back to the TypeScript Tutorial page or to consult any other resources you feel may help.